Aware Senior Care Blog

 Increasing the responsibilities of a caregiver seems like an attractive option to justify wage increases and provide better career opportunities.
 After all, they spend the more time with the client than anybody else in their care plan (EX: doctors, nurses, etc.).

-However, Osterman notes that nurses unions have been historically opposed to sharing or abdicating these responsibilities while the unions/advocacy for home care workers don't have anywhere near the same influence.
+Nurse unions have been historically opposed to sharing or abdicating these responsibilities.
+Additionally, home care workers don’t have anywhere near the same advocacy or influence.

 Examples of Solutions for More Cost-Effective and Quality Care

 -Add to the job responsibilities for caregivers to make the role a stepping stone for a career in healthcare.
 This includes additional training like hospital-to-home transfers, physical therapy, and wound care.
 Not only will this enhance a caregiver’s career prospects, this will in turn justify an increase in pay.

 -Increase wages for caregivers.
 With higher annual earnings, this will cut down on costs associated with turnover and attract more prospective caregivers.
 As a result, cutting down on turnover means more consistent care with fewer expenditures related to hiring and training.

 -Make rules and regulations regarding home health home care more streamlined at federal and state levels.
 Some states like Florida and Massachusetts require no additional training hours other than initial training.
 Other states like New York and Washington D.C. require 40 and 75, respectively.
 Additionally, some states permit caregivers to take on medication administration roles while others do not.

 For this book, Osterman conducted more than 120 interviews with healthcare professionals involved in home care.
 This included home care workers, public interest groups, doctors, government officials, unions, and insurance company representatives.
 Because of this, Osterman has a firm grasp on the issue we face as a nation regarding long-term care.

 It’s an in-depth, concise overview of the problems the care industry faces while providing courses of action to consider.